zikun-li/zikun-li.github.io/_pages/about.md

   - /about.html
 ---

-I am a senior undergraduate student majoring computer science at Peking University.
-Last summer, I have carried out summer research at Carnegie Mellon University with Prof. Martial Hebert on Few-shot Learning.
-During my past study, I have participated in the computer vision & deep learning research in Prof. Shiliang Zhang's lab.
+I am Ziqi Pang, a senior year undergraduate student majoring in computer science in Peking University.My research interest lies widely in the scope of computer vision and machine learning and I hope to prolong my career in the same field.

-For the time being, I am applying for the graduate schools in USA, Canada and Europe.
+During the summer of 2019, I experienced a wonderful period of time at Carnegie Mellon University during my summer research intern for Prof. [Martial Hebert](https://www.ri.cmu.edu/ri-faculty/martial-hebert/).
+We worked on exploring learning better feature representation for few-shot learning.
+Throughout the process, [Zhiyuan Hu](https://github.com/BinahHu) from Tsinghua University collaborated closely with me, [Yuxiong Wang](https://www.ri.cmu.edu/ri-people/yuxiong-wang/) and [Pavel Tokmakov](https://pvtokmakov.github.io/home/) offered their valuable guidance on research.
+Currently our paper is under review of CVPR 2020.
+Hopefull the paper and the code will soon appear publicly.

+Since June 2018, I have worked in Prof. [Shiliang Zhang](https://www.pkuvmc.com/)'s laborotary on computer vision, including a project on unsupervised feature learning and another on image synthesis.
+The second project is still on-going for refinement and future conference submission (ECCV2020 perhaps).

+From November 2018, I have participated in a discussion group on Computer Vision and Machine Learning [Seminar Syllabus](http://tianyuanzhang.com/teaching/2019-fall-dl-pku) initiated along with my fellow peers [Tianyuan Zhang](http://tianyuanzhang.com/) and [Yilun Xu](https://www.yilunxu.com/).
+This seminar generally requires strong motivation of research in the field of deep learning and contribution in the form of lectures from every participants.
+So if you are at Peking University right now and already have basic understanding in the very field, do not hesistate to contact us and become a member.

+## Research Interest